 July & August Temperatures – High Season

-In July and August, temperatures don’t drop below 15 degrees in Zagreb, and warm days reach almost 30 degrees.
-On the other hand, Split doesn’t get cooler than 20 degrees, and super hot days reach over 30 degrees.
+In July and August, temperatures in Zagreb don’t drop below 15 degrees, and warm days reach almost 30 degrees.
+On the other hand, Split doesn’t get much cooler than 20 degrees, and super-hot days reach over 30 degrees.

 September, October & November Temperatures – Shoulder Season

 September and October are mild but still holiday-worthy.
-Split still has highs well over 20 degrees in September, with a slight drop in temperature happening in October, and even the coldest days don’t drop much below 15 degrees.
+Split still has highs well over 20 degrees in September, with a slight drop in October, and even the coldest days don’t drop much below 15 degrees.

 There’s a noticeable difference in temperatures in Zagreb, though, with lows of 12 degrees in September and 7 degrees by October.
-However, there are occasional days when the city hits 20 degrees or more in September, and highs in October oscillate around 15 degrees.
+However, there are occasional days in September when the city hits 20 degrees or more, and highs in October oscillate around 15 degrees.

 November is cooler still, and temperatures drop significantly, especially in Zagreb, in the lead-up to winter.

-Overall, the best time to go to Croatia is from April to June, or holding off and visiting in September after most of the big crowds of tourists are gone.
-May is arguably the best month to visit Croatia, and spring and autumn are the best time of year to see if you want to save money and avoid other tourists.
+Overall, the best time to go to Croatia is from April to June, or to hold off and visit in September, after most of the big crowds of tourists are gone.
+May is arguably the best month to visit Croatia, and spring and autumn are the best times of year to see if you want to save money and avoid other tourists.

 When To Go To Croatia On A Budget

-If money is a big factor in your holiday, and you’re looking to travel on as little as possible, then avoid Croatia in the summer, when all the cruise ships start sailing in, and tourists from around the globe make their way to the coast to enjoy the sun and sand.
+If money is a significant factor in your holiday, and you’re looking to travel on as little as possible, then avoid Croatia in the summer, when all the cruise ships start sailing in.
+Tourists from around the globe make their way to the coast to enjoy the sun and sand.

 Late spring and early autumn are great times to visit Croatia without making a big dent in your bank account.
-The weather is warm in late spring, and businesses are starting to open back up after the winter, but there aren’t many people around, so prices are much lower.
+The weather is warm in late spring, and businesses are reopening after winter, but there aren’t many people around, so prices are much lower.

 One of my first trips to the country was in late September back in 2000; I was on a budget without missing out on anything.
-I stayed with locals and in the occasional small hotel, cooked when there was a kitchen available but still ate out a fair bit, and traveled to all the major tourist destinations (Plitvice Lakes, Zagreb, Split, and Dubrovnik) without having to miss out on adventure sports or sightseeing.
+I stayed with locals and in the occasional small hotel, cooked when there was a kitchen available, but still ate out a fair bit, and traveled to all the major tourist destinations (Plitvice Lakes, Zagreb, Split, and Dubrovnik) withoutmissings out on adventure sports or sightseeing.

 Of course, I made some compromises, like buying a cheap snorkeling set and exploring the waters closer to shore rather than going on a snorkeling tour.
 Still, I honestly didn’t feel I missed out on anything on my Croatia bucket list because of my shoestring budget!